Victorian Frames & Labels

 The Victorian era provided a wealth of decorative ornamental designs that can be translated with the pointed pen.
-Using Victorian Scraps as our inspiration, we will use a pointed pen etching technique to create opulent floral designs.
+Using Victorian Scraps as inspiration, a pointed pen etching technique is used to create opulent floral designs.
 These designs can be used for borders on large piece or serve as small frames and labels to embellish note cards and envelopes.
-An optional Line and Wash technique will be demonstrated with watercolour to illustrate the versatility of this wonderful technique.
+An optional Line and Wash technique is demonstrated with watercolour to illustrate the versatility of this wonderful technique.

 - Your favourite pointed pen in a straight pen holder (oblique holders are not needed).
 The pen point itself does not need to be overly flexible.
 You will be creating light etching strokes on the paper without using a lot of pressure.
 I suggest a Hunt 22 or Gillott 404 or a Zebra G. Avoid very flexible nibs such as the Leonardt EF Principal.

 - Either Ink, Gouache or Watercolour.
 Walnut ink works well and can be blended easily with water to give a vintage sepia effect.
 Fountain pen inks also work well although they are not lightfast and I don’t recommend them for any fine art.
 You can try any watercolour or gouache in the pointed pen.
 I suggest a colour such as Payne’s Grey or Prussian Blue for dramatic effects.

 - Small, pointed round brush, water dish and paper towel or bar cloth.